janfreyberg/ipyannotations/docs/source/introduction.md

 - [ipyannotate](https://github.com/ipyannotate/ipyannotate) is a jupyter widget
   specialised in text annotations

-There are various other data labelling tools, as well - if you know of one that would be useful to list here, please open a PR.
+There are various other specialised data labelling tools, as well - if you know of one that would be useful to list here, please open a PR.

+## Contributing

+I would appreciate any and all contributions.
+If you have suggestions for new widgets, or improved options for existing widgets, please open an issue on Github for discussion.
+I would also appreciate any bug reports, bug fixes, etc.

+Since I am building a small ecosystem around these labelling tools, I would also be excited to see new libraries that implement the same protocol as ipyannotations widgets.
+This would allow them to interact with [superintendent].

 % links